Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Globular Cluster Simulations

-The $\alpha$ criterion is designed to account for back-scattering of some PEs back below $\Etilde<0$ before they are able to cross beyond $r_t$ \cite[e.g.,][]{Chandrasekhar1942,King1959,Baumgardt2001}.
-Secondarily, while the raw criterion of Equation~(\ref{Eq:raw_criterion}) still corresponds to the true minimal energy required for escape, the $\alpha$ criterion may better reproduce the escape timescale $\Delta t_{\rm esc}$, as it slightly raises the $\Etilde$ at which removal from \texttt{CMC} occurs.
-This at least qualitatively matches the expectation if \texttt{CMC} were to allow continued relaxation for PEs under the raw criterion rather than removing them immediately.
-Discussing such considerations further in Section~\ref{S:discussion_additional_complexities}, we study escape under both criteria since there are no published results comparing them (prior comparisons have been to the apocenter criterion $r_a>r_t$).
-Carefully doing so now will inform future efforts to upgrade escape physics in \texttt{CMC}.
+It is unclear if the $\alpha$ criterion should lead to more accurate tidal tails than the raw criterion.
+By roughly accounting for the impact of ongoing collisional dynamics on PEs, the former may better reproduce the escape timescale for PEs, and hence the evaporation rate, as it slightly raises the $\Etilde$ at which removal from \texttt{CMC} (promotion to `PE status') occurs.
+This should hasten escape of PEs, qualitatively matching the expectation if \texttt{CMC} were to allow continued relaxation for PEs rather than removing them immediately.
+But by raising $\Etilde$, the $\alpha$ criterion may artificially increase the velocity dispersion (width) in the tidal tails.
+We therefore study and compare escape under both criteria.
+Carefully doing so now may aid future efforts to improve escape physics in \texttt{CMC} by providing a rough sense of how much accounting for the impact of collisional dynamics on PEs changes the morphology and kinematics of tidal tails.